About Kahului, Hawaii

 Interested in renting a private jet to Kahului, Hawaii?
-Some of the popular airports for private jet charters in the Kahului region include:
+Some of the most used airports for private jet charters in the Kahului region include:

-- Kahului Airport (OGG): This airport is located just two miles away from Kahului city center.
+- Kahului Airport (OGG): This airport is located just 2 miles away from Kahului city center.
 It covers an area of 563 hectares and has two asphalt runways measuring 6,900 and 4,900 feet in length.
 It also has a 125-foot asphalt helipad.
-The airport records over 100,000 aircraft operations annually, and handles more than five million passengers a year.
+The airport records over 100,000 aircraft operations annually, and handles more than 5 million passengers a year.

 - Kona International Airport at Keahole (KOA): Situated around 84 miles away from Kahului, Kona International Airport covers an area of 1,100 hectares and sits at an elevation of 47 feet above sea level.
 It has a single 11,000 foot runway made of asphalt.
 The facility records over 120,000 aircraft operations a year.